 With these projects, I am hoping to contribute to a movement that diversifies the evaluation of how academic researchers contribute to society.
 It aligns with my role as Director of Social Innovation and Ashoka Change Leader, in which I helped the University of St. Thomas become an Ashoka Changemaker Campus that spearheads the integration of social innovation into higher education.

 I used to work on how the nutritional composition of resource inputs influences ecological interactions in invertebrate communities.
 A common theme through these projects is the importance of nutrient balance and how particular nutrient scarcities or excesses affect ecological processes.
 I’m still interested in these issues, but I’ve had to let this work go to focus on Stewardship Science activities.

-The Biology Department at the University of St. Thomas emphasizes impact research that involves undergraduates in important roles.
-We value the indirect effects of research productivity on undergraduate education, but we also have close faculty-student collaborations that are the hallmark of undergraduate institutions.
-I am always interested in new ideas for research-teaching synergies that make life at an undergraduate school fulfilling.Are you interested in joining the lab?
+I emphasize research that involves undergraduates and other students in important roles.
+I value the indirect effects of research productivity on undergraduate education.
+I am always interested in new ideas for research-teaching synergies that make life fulfilling for an academic.Are you interested in joining the lab?
 Send me a message here – firstname.lastname@example.org